BishalN/Noof/README.md

 - Add a search bar in sidebar just like notion search with note, tags, notebooks

 - there is a loading state so take care of it in production it seems to be serious issue there

+- redirect the user to notes page if there are notes available